eventlix/eventflix-api/README.md

 #### Running with .NET

-You can run application with the command:

 ```bash
 dotnet run --project src/Eventflix.Api
 ```

-You can check if application is running accessing via browser the url: `https://localhost:7193` or `http://localhost:5193`

 #### Running with Docker

-To run the application via docker use the commands below.

 ```bash
 # Build application docker image